Benjamin20771/ITAdmin/README.md

 ## Lab #4

 ### Summary
-This lab was a DNS challenge where we had to
+This lab was a DNS challenge where we had to add our VMs to our server VM DNS section.
+We go to tools/DNS/Forward and Reverse Lookup Zones to do this.

+Right-click on the last file of each and add a host or pointer depending on which one you're doing. input the information of each VM.

+Then nslookup back and forth between each one to confirm it worked

+#### Problems/Solutions:

+B.D.
+No problems

+#### Commands:

+nslookup = this is used to look up a VM after adding it to the DNS area

+### End of Lab

 ## Internship notes